swisspedhealth/swisspedhealth.github.io/information_cross_collaboration.md

 ## Conclusion

-Through cross collaboration, SwissPedHealth is accelerating the pace of medical research and working towards the shared goal of improving patient care.
+Through cross collaboration, SwissPedHealth is accelerating the pace of pediatric medical research and working towards the shared goal of improving children's healthcare.
 By combining our resources and expertise, we're able to tackle some of the biggest challenges in pediatric health and push the boundaries of what's possible in medical research.